AmeenMP/mamba-jitter-prediction/README.md

 ## 🎯 Objectives

-- Forecast network jitter using the Mamba model
+- Forecast network jitter using a model based on the Mamba architecture
 - Benchmark performance against CNN-LSTM baseline
 - Evaluate efficiency, inference speed, and memory usage
 - Attempt edge deployment and document challenges